 (6) Preference for non-public housing over-income families.
-The PHA may adopt a preference for admission of non-public housing over-income families paying the alternative nonpublic housing rent and are on a NPHOI lease who become an income-eligible low-income family as defined in § 5.603(b) of this title and are eligible for admission to the public housing program.
+The PHA may adopt a preference for admission of non-public housing over-income families paying the alternative non-public housing rent and are on a NPHOI lease who become an income-eligible low-income family as defined in § 5.603(b) of this title and are eligible for admission to the public housing program.

-48. In § 960.253, add paragraph (a)(3) and revise paragraph (f)(1) to read as follows: § 960.253 Choice of rent.
+■ 48.
+Effective March 16, 2023, in § 960.253, add paragraph (a)(3) and revise paragraph (f)(1) to read as follows:

+§ 960.253 Choice of rent.

 (3) Relation to non-public housing over-income families.
-Non-public housing overincome families must pay the alternative non-public housing rent, as applicable, as determined in accordance with § 960.102.
+Non-public housing over-income families must pay the alternative non-public housing rent, as applicable, as determined in accordance with § 960.102.